Aadukalam Murugadoss: Career

 In 2013, he appeared as Sasikumar's friend in Kutti Puli, as one of the four main leads in Thagaraaru and also played a comedy role in Kan Pesum Vaarthaigal.
-Murugadoss will star in a lead role for the first time with Kalvargal, to be directed by Balamithran.
+Murugadoss was set to star in a lead role for the first time with Kalvargal, to be directed by Balamithran.
+He played one of the leads alongside Dinesh in Visaranai (2016).
+He made his solo lead debut with Raja Magal (2023).